AleksandrStorozhenko/ConwayTransducer/README.md

 # Conway’s Cosmological Theorem and Automata Theory: C++ Implementation

 This repository provides the C++ implementation supporting the computational proofs detailed in our *American Mathematical Monthly* paper, *"Conway’s Cosmological Theorem and Automata Theory"* (also available on [arXiv](https://arxiv.org/abs/2409.20341v1)).
 The work introduces a novel approach to Conway’s theorem through automata theory, offering a more systematic understanding than previous *ad hoc* proofs.
-This implementation complements the theoretical developments by providing a computational demonstration of the key results.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/a8e8554c-b08b-4349-a50b-17feef4431a4" alt="eureka46 (2)" width="450"/>